Types of Degrees Nutrition Science Majors Are Getting

 It is possible that some of these people may have taken positions that were not related to nutrition science.

 Salaries According to BLS

-Nutrition Science majors often go into careers where salaries can range from $61,210 to $97,340 (25th to 75th percentile) for careers related to nutrition science.
+Average salaries range from $61,210 to $97,340 (25th to 75th percentile) for careers related to nutrition science.
 This range includes all degree levels, so the salary for a person with just a bachelor’s degree may be a little less and the one for a person with an advanced degree may be a little more.

 To put that into context, according to BLS data from the first quarter of 2020, the typical high school graduate makes between $30,000 and $57,900 a year (25th through 75th percentile).
 The average person with a bachelor’s degree (any field) makes between $45,600 and $99,000.
 Advanced degree holders make the most with salaries between $55,600 and $125,400.

 Amount of Education Required for Careers Related to Nutrition Science

-Some careers associated with nutrition science require an advanced degree while some may not even require a bachelor’s.
+Some degrees associated with nutrition science may require an advanced degree, while others may not even require a bachelor’s in the field.
 Whatever the case may be, pursuing more education usually means that more career options will be available to you.

 |Education Level||Percentage of Workers|

 |High School Diploma - or the equivalent (for example, GED)||13.1%|

 |Associate’s Degree (or other 2-year degree)||1.0%|